cloudfour/hideShowPassword/README.md

   // when the innerToggle is initialized to help with
   // positioning of that element.
   wrapper: {
+    // The element to create or use.
-    // if true then existing parent is used as wrapper.
+    // If it's valid jquery object then is used as wrapper element and no object is created
-    // if false then new wrapper is created.
-    useExistingParent: false,
-    // The element to create.
     element: '<div>',
     // Class name of element.
     className: 'hideShowPassword-wrapper',